flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

         - 2 | LEFT
         - 3 | RIGHT

+- A32NX_AIRLINER_CRUISE_ALTITUDE
+  - Number (feet)
+  - Current cruise altitude of the aircraft
+  - note: this LVar was named incorrectly before missing the prefix:`AIRLINER_CRUISE_ALTITUDE`

+- A32NX_AIRLINER_TO_FLEX_TEMP
+  - Number (degrees Celsius)
+  - Current takeoff flex temperature of the aircraft
+  - note: this LVar was named incorrectly before missing the prefix:`AIRLINER_TO_FLEX_TEMP`

 ## Model/XML Interface

 These variables are the interface between the 3D model and the systems/code.